Table of Contents

 It is safe to give both medications at once.
 Galliprant is an anti-inflammatory medication for arthritis in dogs, safe and well-received.

-Veterinarians often use Gabapentin combined with Galliprant to provide even better pain control from arthritis.
+Veterinarians can use Gabapentin combined with Galliprant to provide even better pain control from arthritis.

-This union of medications is called Multimodal pain relief and is a common practice in veterinary medicine.
+This union of medications is called multimodal pain relief and is a common practice in veterinary and human medicine.
+Using lower doses of multiple drugs can give better pain relief with lower risk of side effects.

 GABAPENTIN VS. GALLIPRANT USAGE CHART